adem-wg/adem-chrome/README.md

 ## Installation

+### From Chrome Webstore

+The extension has been published at the [Chrome Webstore](https://chrome.google.com/webstore/detail/adem-dns-checker/ikjidcfbmgnajlnngicipbbekcdflcoi)!
+You can install it as any other extensions in Chrome and Edge.

+### Manual

 1. Download and unpack the most recent extension from the [releases](https://github.com/adem-wg/adem-chrome/releases/) page.
 2. Open a Chrome browser (tested with Google Chrome and Edge, should work with Chromium).
 3. Open the extensions settings page (chrome://extensions/ or edge://extensions/).